orcfax/docs/docs/FAQ/faq-2.md

 ---
 id: faq-2
 sidebar_position: 2
-slug: /The-orcfax-ispo
+slug: /orcfax-ispo
 ---

 # The Orcfax ISPO

-The Orcfax oracle project launched its Initial Stake Pool Offering (ISPO) in the Cardano blockchain’s 400th epoch.
+Orcfax launched its Initial Stake Pool Offering (ISPO) in the Cardano blockchain’s 400th epoch.
 An ISPO is a fund-raising mechanism that is popular within the Cardano blockchain community.
 The basic principle is that ADA delegators forgo their ADA staking rewards each epoch (5 days) in return